A

 Inventory

-Inventory Turnover
+Inventory Turnover OR Inventory Turns

-Inventory Turns
+Inventory Turnover OR Inventory Turns

 L

-LEVERAGE is how much you extend your Assets by borrowing against your investment.
+Leverage is how much you extend your assets by borrowing against your investment.

 Example: